Baralga/baralga-app/README.md

 | User  | `ROLE_USER` |Full access to his own activities but can only read projects. |
 | Admin | `ROLE_ADMIN`  | Full access to activities of all users and projects.          |

+Passwords are encoded in BCrypt with BCrypt version `$2a` and strength 10.
+The tool https://8gwifi.org/bccrypt.jsp can be used to create a hashed password to be used in sql.

 #### Administration

 ### Database